The Definitive Guide:

 Are instant cash offers or online quotes accurate?

-Before an offer (you can rely on) can be made, all cash home buying companies will need to spend 3-5 days doing research to work out what someone is likely to pay for your property on the open market.
+Before an offer (you can rely on) can be made, all cash home buying companies will need to spend 3-5 days doing research to work out what will be a realistic purchase price for your property on the open market.

 Local estate agents will be interrogated and a number of other property market data sources will be analysed.